 The incredibly low weight of Leki Neotrail Pro Fx.One Superlite simply can’t be accomplished with aluminum, and that’s what makes carbon poles so appealing.
 The lighter weight of carbon poles means you’ll conserve more energy with every arm swing.
 On paper, the weight savings of carbon over aluminum might seem negligible, but every little bit counts during a 30-plus-hour 100 miler in the mountains!

 It’s also worth noting that since the pole’s weight is distributed along its length, with its tip a decent distance away from your hand and wrist, the extra weight has a bigger impact on energy use because it’s swinging from a pivot point compared to the same amount of weight being carried statically close to your body.
-This additional rotational mass can put extra strain on your wrists, hands, and arms, and add up over time.
+This additional rotational mass can put extra strain on your wrists, hands, and arms, and the strain can add up over time.

 The weight savings come at a premium, though, as the highest-end carbon fiber trekking poles are more expensive than those with larger diameter shafts and less streamlined features.
 The Paria Tri-Fold Carbon Cork Trekking Poles are about twice the weight but a quarter the price of the most expensive poles on this list, the Leki Ultratrail Fx.One Superlite.